cyco130/detype/README.md

 ): Promise<void>;

-// Remove magic comments without performing the TS to JS transform export function removeMagicComments(input: string): string;
+// Remove magic comments without performing the TS to JS transform export function removeMagicComments(
+  // Source code
+  code: string,
+  // File name for the source
+  fileName: string,
+  // Options to pass to prettier prettierOptions?: PrettierOptions | null,
+): string;

 // Remove magic comments from the input file and write the output to another file export function removeMagicCommentsFromFile(